 Can I substitute Japanese glutinous rice/sweet rice with other glutinous/sticky rice?

 Japanese short-grain sweet rice/glutinous rice is NOT the same as Thai/Chinese long-grain glutinous rice.
 Mochi made of long-grain glutinous rice is more starchy and is not the same as the Japanese mochi texture.
 The name “sticky rice” can be confusing as it doesn’t refer to a specific variety of rice; it’s just a general term.

 Similarly, I wouldn’t recommend substituting Japanese glutinous rice with Thai/Chinese variety.

 Is glutinous rice gluten-free?

-Although it is called glutinous rice due to its sticky or gluey texture, glutinous rice actually does not contain any gluten.
+Although it is called glutinous rice due to its sticky or gluey texture, glutinous rice does not contain gluten.
 It should be safe for a gluten-free diet.